tomhuntx/ast-technical-assessment/README.md

 It is a simple demo application with a backend API and frontend.
 The project is configured so that running the backend will automatically launch the frontend.

+This solution contains two separate projects:

+### 1. CodingChallenges

+A simple **console application** containing the solutions to the coding challenges (Question 1-4).
+This project can be run independently to review or execute the challenge code.

+### 2. SocialApp

+A full-stack **ASP.NET + Angular application** demonstrating a basic social media app (Question 5).

 ---

-## Prerequisites
+## Running CodingChallenges

-- .NET SDK (latest stable version recommended)
-- Visual Studio 2022 (or newer)
+1. Open **CodingChallenges.slnx** in Visual Studio
+2. Press **Start (F5)**

+This will run the console application and output results to the terminal.

 ---

-## Running the Application
+## Running the SocialApp

-1. Open the solution in Visual Studio
+1. Open **SocialApp.slnx** in Visual Studio
-2. Press **Start (F5)** or click **Run**
+2. Press **Start (F5)**

 This will:

-- Start the backend API
+- Start the ASP.NET backend API
-- Automatically launch the frontend in your browser
+- Automatically launch the Angular frontend in your browser

 ---

 ## Notes

+- .NET 10 and VS 2022 recommended
 - No separate frontend startup is required
-- Dummy data and placeholder images are used for demonstration purposes only
+- The app uses dummy data and placeholder images for demonstration purposes
+- Unit testing was not added due to time constraints but I have a strong understanding of nUnit, xUnit, and more